actions-marketplace-validations/unfor19_release-action/README.md

 ## Actions

 1. `dependencies` - Downloads and installs dependencies.
 Supports using the official [cache](https://github.com/actions/cache).
 This step is skipped if there's a cache hit.
-2. Build - Builds the artifacts.
+2. `build` - Builds the artifacts.
 Supports using the official [cache](https://github.com/actions/cache).
 The caching mechanism decreases the build time significantly (tested in Golang).
-3. Test - Execute tests
+3. `test` - Execute tests
-4. Release
+4. `release`
    1. On Release `released` - created a new release
       1. Checks if release has assets, if not continue
       2. Uploads build artifacts as release assets, including md5 checksum `.txt` per asset